---

 echo "Deploying to $env in $region..."

-Now your script works like a real tool: deploy.sh -e prod -r us-east-1.
+Now your script works like a real tool: `deploy.sh -e prod -r us-east-1`.

-Part 13: SSH Agents and Remote Execution (Heredocs)
+## SSH Agents and Remote Execution (Heredocs)

-Running complex logic on a remote server is tricky.
-Junior Way: Copy script to server, run script, delete script.
-Senior Way: Pipe the script over SSH.
+**Junior Way**: Copy script to server, run script, delete script.

 ssh user@server 'bash -s' < <<'EOF'